Ivan-Bdgilko/Android_Apk/README.md

 Version:  1.83d835ee4d(2024-07-14 19:18:25 +0300)
   - Android 10.0(API 29) Downgrade support
   - Simple download data archive files only for current month (need direct connect to device for short time)
-  - View archive current file(ability to anbalize offline)
+  - View archive current file(ability to analize offline)

 Version:  1.3668049ce3.D(2024-07-13 19:15:17 +0300)
   - Filters for inappropriate measurements value has been added (fail or corrupted measurement do not destruct graphs)